 Bar Cleaning Checklists

-Below is an entire free downloadable bar cleaning checklist with everything here on it.
-But we want to break it down for you first.
-It's all based on your bar cleaning schedule, which revolves around opening, during the shift, and closing.
-Closely related, we also have a list of bar and restaurant kitchen cleaning supplies, a restaurant cleaning checklist, a guide to restaurant hood cleaning, a free bar opening and closing duties checklist.
+We also have a list of bar and restaurant kitchen cleaning supplies, a guide to restaurant hood cleaning, a free bar opening and closing duties checklist.

 It’s important to clean before opening.
 You don’t want to start your day with a dirty bar and be left scrambling when your guests start coming in.
 After clocking in, go through this list and check off the following tasks: